WhatsApp Pricing, Billing, and Rebilling Guide

 1. Marketing Messages

-• Definition: Outbound promotional messages sent to users, such as product offers, announcements, and re-engagement campaigns.
+• Definition: Outbound promotional messages — product offers, announcements, re-engagement campaigns.

 • Pricing: Charged per delivered message, regardless of customer service window status.

-• Use Case Examples: Sales promotions, event invitations, abandoned cart reminders.
+• Use Cases: Sales promotions, event invitations, abandoned cart reminders.

 2. Utility Messages

-• Definition: Transactional messages that relate to a specific, agreed-upon transaction or update.
+• Definition: Transactional messages relating to a specific agreed-upon transaction or update.

 • Charged per message when sent outside an open customer service window.